Domestic Season: Ranji Trophy to start from Nov 16, over 2100 games scheduled | Sports-Games

 Last season, the BCCI couldn't conduct any age-group tournament and was forced to cancel the Ranji Trophy due to COVID-19 pandemic.

-However, a full-fledged domestic season will take place this year with Syed Mushtaq Ali T20 being held from October 20 and the National One-Day Championship for Vijay Hazare Trophy being scheduled from February 23, 2022.
+However, a full-fledged domestic season will take place this year with Syed Mushtaq Ali T20 to begin from October 20 and the National One-Day Championship for Vijay Hazare Trophy being scheduled from February 23 next year.

 ''The season will commence on September 21, 2021, with the Senior Women's One Day League and will be followed by the Senior Women's One Day Challenger Trophy, which will take place from October 27, 2021,'' BCCI secretary Jay Shah said in a media release.

-The final of the Syed Mushtaq Ali Trophy will be played on November 12, 2021.
+The final of the Syed Mushtaq Ali Trophy will be played on November 12 this year.

 The coveted Ranji Trophy will be played in a three-month window from November 16, 2021 to February 19, 2022.